-With the pandemic-induced shift to online, word of mouth or direct mail is no longer enough to win prospective clients.
+As the world has globally switched to online mode, word of mouth or direct mail is no longer enough to win prospective clients.
 Today, having an online presence is crucial.

 To strengthen the brand and client experience, real estate agents more and more often opt for marketing realtor technology, like listing portals that let you publish and update your listings right from your CRM (MarketSpace) or automated marketing campaign tools to send personalized journeys to clients (additional service in RealNex and Buildout).

 On the whole, marketing realtor technology is commonly associated with the following functionality:

 Ascendix MarketSpace goes beyond this.
 Apart from the basic features listed above, the platform includes collaborative project workspaces, a document signing program, and secure deal rooms, all within one core solution AscendixRE CRM (Unlimited plan only for $129/mo).

 Brochure generation still has its place under the sun, but a bit in a different form: clients more and more often request marketing collateral online.
 And if every real estate agent can generate more or less decent collateral in amateur tools like Canva or Photoshop, the key differentiator here is how quickly they can do it.

 With marketing automation software like Ascendix Composer or Buildout, on the other hand, you’ll be able to generate digestible, meaningful, and professional documents in a matter of 5 clicks as all property data, photos, and client records will be pulled out from your CRM system or another database, so you won’t need to fill in all fields manually.